jupyterlab/jupyterlab/docs/source/developer/apod_extension_tutorial.rst

     git add .
     git commit -m 'Restore panel state'

-Congrats!
+Congratulations!
 You've implemented all of the behaviors laid out at the start of this tutorial.
 Now how about sharing it with the world?

 .. _publish-your-extension-to-npmjsorg: